nripstein/What-Bird-is-That/README.md

 Computer vision website which identifies the species of birds by user-uploaded photos
 # [Try the app (currently in beta testing)](https://what-bird-is-that.streamlit.app/)

-# This project is in very early stages
+# This project is in early stages, and changes are still activley being made

 # todo (for initial "release"):
 - [X] Deploy streamlit app